On Friday, we expose the Holy Eucharist at 11:00 am with the Holy Mass to follow at 12:10 pm.

 Jesus desires that we enter into Eucharistic adoration.
 In his Discourse on the Eucharist, Jesus said “Indeed this is the will of my Father, that everyone who looks upon the Son and believes in Him, shall have everlasting life.
 Him I will raise up on the last day” (Jn 6.40).
 Many people who commit to weekly adoration have come to experience abundant graces and blessings in their lives.

 An organized schedule allows us to continue our spiritual journey of discipleship, to safeguard the Holy Eucharist, and to be good stewards of the health and wellness of our community.
 A minimum of two adorers are required at all times.
-Please consider signing up for an hour or more.
-Sign-up sheets are maintained in the cathedral vestibule.
+Please consider signing up for an hour or more by calling the Church office.
 If you are unable to attend at your committed time, please arrange an alternate from among the other adorers.

 “101 Questions and Answers on the Eucharist”

 The following questions and answers are excerpts from the book entitled 101 Questions and Answers on the Eucharist, published in 2006, by Dominican priest Giles Dimock, O.P.